 Not the most pleasant of things to discuss and most certainly a very stinky problem when issues arise… anal glands are a very important part of your dog’s health.
 They can be quite problematic but, in most cases, issues are easy to treat.

-Nevertheless, if your dog's anal gland becomes blocked, over-filled or irritated it can lead to more serious problems such as infection and abscesses.
+However, if your dog's anal glands become blocked, over-filled or irritated it can lead to more serious problems such as infection and abscesses.

-So, where can you find the anal gland?
+So, where can you find your dog's anal glands?
 Every dog has two of these near the anal opening – if you think of their bum like a little clock face, you’ll locate these glands at 4 and 8 o’clock.

-The purpose of the anal gland is to mark territory.
-When your dog poos, the gland secretes a strong-smelling liquid to announce who they are.
+The purpose of the anal glands is to mark territory.
+When your dog poos, the glands secrete a strong-smelling liquid to announce who they are.

 They are also the reason your dog spends time sniffing other dogs’ bums!
-If your dog’s gland isn’t working properly, they can overfill and block.
+If your dog’s glands aren’t working properly, they can overfill and block.

 What Causes Anal Gland Problems in Dogs?